 If your child is being sent links to age-inappropriate content, BT's parental controls can stop them seeing the offending web pages.
 For instance the Strict filter blocks content around pornography, drugs and self-harm, saving them from seeing potentially distressing images or video.

 You can set similar filters blocking access to social media, meaning they won't be exposed to inappropriate content on services like Twitter, Facebook, Snapchat or Instagram.
+Be aware this doesn't apply to smartphone apps.

 Parental controls include timers for online access, so your child won't be able to go online during certain periods of time.
 This is designed to carve out dedicated homework time, but useful if you want to monitor when they are using the internet.